soroswap/core/README.md

 This will create the `.soroban` folder with a lot of useful `.json` files with the contract and admin addresses.

+When selecting mode you can choose between `local` and `public`.
+This will modify the script that adds liquidity to the pairs.
+If you choose `local` the script will use the local addresses from `.soroban` folder.
+If you choose `public` the script will use the public addresses from `./public` folder.

 ### 3. (For local development): Serve those .json files